How to Control Incontinence

 The acidic nature of cranberry juice has been known to improve bladder function.

-When lifestyles adjustments aren't enough, turn to your doctor for additional suggestions.
+When lifestyle adjustments aren't enough, turn to your doctor for additional suggestions.

 A doctor can prescribe medicines to treat incontinence.
 Some drugs prevent unwanted bladder contractions.
 Some relax muscles, helping the bladder to empty more fully during urination.
 Others tighten muscles in the bladder and urethra to cut down leakage.
 These drugs can sometimes cause side effects such as dry mouth, eye problems, or urine buildup.